emekanwankwo/distance-matrix/README.md

 - const `NodeDistanceMatrix = require('node-distance-matrix);`

-Access the getDistanceMatrix method using
+Access the `getDistanceMatrix` method using

 -  `const distanceMatrix = NodeDistanceMatrix.getDistanceMatrix(apiKey, origin, destination, mode);`

+Access the `getDistanceMatrixWithTraffic` method using

+-  `const distanceMatrixWithTraffic = NodeDistanceMatrix.getDistanceMatrixWithTraffic(apiKey, origin, destination, departure_time);`

 **apiKey** is the google console key for your project.